 Share as widely as possible the progress and success you’ve made together.

 If your school is a plastic-free pioneer in your local area, consider visiting other schools local to you.
-You can help them with the lessons you’ve learnt, encouraging them to follow suit.
+You can help them with the lessons you’ve learned, encouraging them to follow suit.

 Finally, movements for change and improvement can sometimes fall foul of lost momentum when the next thing comes along.
 We’re excited to see lots more alternatives to plastic entering the market which will surely help, as will governments rolling out single-use plastic bans which will require manufacturers to change.